Install Dash Enterprise on a Bare Metal Server - Airgapped

 In this step, you’ll safeguard Dash Enterprise against usage that would cause the Kubernetes cluster to exceed the resources it can support.
 Specifically, you’ll add limits to the amount of pods and volumes (PVC) that can exist, temporarily preventing app developers from performing actions that would create more pods and volumes on the cluster when the limit is reached.
 To do so, you’ll use the System Limits setting in the Admin section of the App Manager.
 To learn how to calculate and set limits that are appropriate for your cluster, go to Pod and Volume Limits.

-In order to upgrade Dash Enterprise, you’ll need a laptop or VM with internet access from which to run Plotly-provided, kubectl-based scripts.
-The bootstrap node that you used as part of the installation already meets these requirements, so while it is safe to delete or decommission it, your organization may want to reuse it for upgrades.
-If reusing the bootstrap node, be sure to leave your config file on it, as upgrade scripts will source it.
+In order to upgrade Dash Enterprise, you’ll need a laptop or VM from which to run Plotly-provided, kubectl-based scripts.
+The bastion that you may have used as part of the installation already meets these requirements, so while it is safe to delete or decommission it, your organization may want to reuse it for upgrades.
+If reusing the bastion, be sure to leave your config file on it (upgrade scripts will source it) and, if applicable, keep the outbound rule for dl.plotly.com.

-If you’re deleting or decommissioning the bootstrap node, keep a copy of your config file that you can move to a new machine when performing upgrades.
+If you’re deleting or decommissioning the bastion, keep a copy of your config file that you can move to a new bastion when performing upgrades, and remember to allow communication to dl.plotly.com on it.